 I’m an entomologist with the drive to make the world see how beautiful, funny, fascinating and indispensable insects are.
-The tools I use for this include teaching, giving lectures, doing research, appearing in the media and writing books for the general public as well as a column in NRC.
+The tools I use for this include teaching, giving lectures, doing research, appearing in the media and writing books for the general public.

 How do insect populations change?
 How to monitor these changes easily and reliably?
 What can be done to counter insect decline and how do we make known this is necessary in the first place?